ambitioninc/django-app-template/README.md

 Adding the project to Github:

-Go to github.com and create the initial private repository with nothing (i.e. no README, no LICENSE, etc).
+Go to github.com and create the initial public repository with nothing (i.e. no README, no LICENSE, etc).
 Put a description.
 After the repo has been created, go back to your base folder in your Django project and type:

     git init
     git add .
     git commit -m 'Project scaffolding'
-    git remote add origin git@github.com:ambitioninc/repo-name.git
-    git push -u origin master
+    git remote add origin git@github.com:{{ main fork name }}/repo-name.git git push -u origin master

 Please make a "develop" branch of the main project on Github and set "develop" as the default branch after it has been pushed.